Clinical Trial Research

 Each research study is different.
 Each study tries to find answers to a specific question.
 Researchers must follow strict rules to decide who may take part in research.
 Not everyone with the disease or problem that is being studied can take part in a research study.
 If your doctor thinks that you might qualify for a study, he or she may ask if you want to take part.

-We are currently participating in several clinical trials that are specific to MS drugs.
+We are currently participating in clinical trials specific to Migraine and Multiple Sclerosis.
 We hope to have the opportunity to participate in trials for other conditions as well.

 How can I participate in a clinical trial?

-Speak with your provider to see if you may qualify for a current study or call our Clinical Research Coordinator at 920-239-8095 x 1015 for more information.
+Speak with your provider to see if you may qualify for a current study or call our Clinical Research Coordinator at 920-725-9373 ext 8003 for more information.

 Are clinical trials safe?